ERM and ILS

 - Understand the ILS and LSP.
 We define integrated library systems and library service platforms and highlight their roles in managing physical and digital assets.

 - Examine the modular structure of ILS/LSP.
-We look at how these products are structured into modules (acquisitions, circulation, cataloging, etc.) to handle various library tasks and processes.
+We look at how these products are structured into modules (acquisitions, circulation, cataloging, etc.) to handle library tasks and processes.

 - Learn about the evolution of user interfaces of these systems.
 We will discuss the transition from OPACs (online public access catalogs) to modern discovery systems, and how these systems enhance search capabilities and integrate external sources.